-We communicated our risk assessment, audit responses and results to management and the Advisory Board.
+We communicated our risk assessment, audit responses and results to the Fund Manager.

 Our audit procedures did not reveal indications and/or reasonable suspicion of fraud and non-compliance that are considered material for our audit.

 AUDIT RESPONSE TO GOING CONCERN